justindujardin/mathy/website/docs/examples/swarm_solver.md

 ### Action Selection

-Fragile FMC defines a "Model" for doing action selection for the walkers in the swarm.
+Fragile FMC uses a "Model" class for performing action selection for the walkers in the swarm.
 Each walker in `n_walkers` needs to select actions, so we do it across large batches here.

-To aid in navigating the large sparse action space, we'll use the action mask included in mathy observations (by default) to select only valid actions at each swarm step.
+To aid in navigating the sizeable sparse action space, we'll use the action mask included in mathy observations (by default) to select only valid actions at each swarm step.

 ```python